NethServer/docs/administrator-manual/en/base_system.rst

 When |product| is installed a temporary default self-signed certificate is generated automatically.
 It should be edited by inserting proper values before configuring the network clients to use it.
 As alternatives, the :guilabel:`Server certificate` page allows:

 * uploading an existing certificate and private RSA key.
 Optionally a certificate chain file can be specified, too.
-All files must be PEM-encoded;
+All files must be PEM-encoded.

 * requesting a new *Let's Encrypt* [#Letsencrypt]_ certificate.
 This is possible if the following requirements are met: